greedalbadi/hek/README.md

 ip = "192.168.0.1" # targeted device ip address

-result = hek.checkssh(ip) # checking if device is shh by the device ip
+result = hek.ipstuff.checkssh(ip) # checking if device is shh by the device ip

 if result == True:
     print("is ssh")